For a Free Quote Call Now: (262) 226-9451

 6. Brick or Stone siding

-a wall with bricks
+a wall with stained bricks because of cold climates

 Simply put, homes built out of brick and stone will last a very long time and can withstand the harshest climates.
 Brick and stone siding, if within the budget, are excellent options for cold-climate homes.